WeTransfer/WeTransfer-iOS-CI/README.md

   -  Suggest `weak` over `unowned`
   -  Suggest `// MARK:` usage for large files

-_A comment example.
+![](Assets/danger_comment.png)
+_This is an example comment.
 Note that `WeTransferBot` will be replaced by your own bot.
 More info can be found here: [Getting started with Danger](http://danger.systems/guides/getting_started.html)._

-![](Assets/danger_comment.png)

 # How to integrate?